-While most minor wounds heal easily, some can worsen into open sores that can become seriously infected.
-You may be able to treat minor wounds at home, by washing the area with clean water and applying a bandage.
+While most minor wounds heal easily, some can develop into open sores that can become seriously infected.
+You may be able to treat minor wounds at home by washing the area with clean water and applying a bandage.
 But you should seek emergency care for any animal or human bite or a cut greater than ½ inch long where you can see fat, muscle, or bone.

 Signs and Symptoms

 The following signs and symptoms often accompany wounds: